 School of Education and Human Development

-The Master of Arts in Learning Design and Technology program is designed to teach you the skills you need to design and facilitate online learning, eLearning, and to implement technology into your classroom, library or corporate setting.
-In the program, you'll
+The online Master of Arts in Learning Design and Technology program is designed to teach you the skills you need to design and facilitate online learning, eLearning, and to implement technology into your classroom, library or corporate setting.
+In the program,

-As an MA in Learning Design and Technology student, you'll choose from four degree emphasis options:
+As an MA in Learning Design and Technology student, you'll choose from four-degree emphasis options:

 This is an exciting time for instructional design and technology professionals.
 There is a growing demand for professionals with eLearning experience.
 The learning design and technology master's program will give you the skills you need to take on a number of careers, from corporate learning to K12 teaching.

 The MA in Learning Design and Technology program applies adult learning principles throughout the program.
 The program emphasizes interactive learning and provides you with opportunities to solve real-world problems.
 From day one, you will begin to build an online portfolio of your work which provides you an opportunity to bring your coursework together in an attractive way for prospective employers.

 The fully online degree option allows you to fit your schedule and your lifestyle and gain new knowledge, regardless of your location.

 *To get this rate, students must submit an Out-of-State online only application

 This degree program will give you the skills you need to design and facilitate online learning opportunities for learners in higher education, K12, and corporate settings.
 You'll experience interactive learning, hands-on projects, and collaborative teamwork - all highly marketable skills.
 You will create web-based instructional products that incorporate multi-media and hypermedia techniques and applications, and you will develop important leadership and research skills.
 You will then create an online portfolio that exemplifies best practices in eLearning.
 The entire program takes about 2 years to complete.